enyojs/ares-project/KNOWN-BUGS.md

 ### Customizing Phonegap `config.xml`

-`config.xm`l is generated from the data specified in the Phonegap tab of Project Config Editor.
+`config.xml` is generated from the data specified in the Phonegap tab of Project Config Editor.
 If the proposed build options do not meet your need, you will have to:
 * disable `config.xml` generation (in the `Advanced` config setup of phonegap project config editor)